intel/iotg_tsn_ref_sw/README_json.md

 ### Dual-port example

-In this example, 2 platforms are required to be connected to each other via **two** ethernet connections.
+In this example type, 2 platforms are required to be connected to each other via **two** ethernet connections.
 Meaning there is a total of four ethernet interfaces (as opposed to the usual two).